signorpipo/wle-ppefault/README.md

 # Scene Structure
 The scene is composed by a Scene object that contains a Player and 2 Lights.

-The Scene object has 4 components on it:
+The Scene object has 5 components on it:
 - `pp-gamepad-manager`
-  * create and update the gamepads
+  * creates and updates the gamepads
-  * create a global `PP.myLeftGamepad` and a global `PP.myRightGamepad`
+  * creates a global `PP.myLeftGamepad` and a global `PP.myRightGamepad`
-  * also create a global `PP.myGamepads` that contains both controllers and use `PP.Handedness` as index
+  * also creates a global `PP.myGamepads` that contains both controllers and use `PP.Handedness` as index
-- `pp-debug-data`
+- `pp-debug-manager`
   * takes care of initializing the debug data used by the debug features
+  * creates and updates a global debug manager that can be accessed through the variable `PP.myDebugManager`
+- `pp-get-player-objects`
+  * get all the objects related to the player and put them in a global variable `PP.myPlayerObjects`
 - `pp-mute-all`
   * when active, mutes the game
 - `pp-clear-console-on-session`